awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Neptune.md

 ## Creating an IAM service role for accessing Amazon Neptune as a target<a name="CHAP_Target.Neptune.ServiceRole"></a>

 To access Neptune as a target, create a service role using IAM\.
-Depending on your Neptune endpoint configuration, attach to this role some or all of the IAM policy and trust documents described following\.
+Depending on your Neptune endpoint configuration, attach to this role some or all of the following IAM policy and trust documents\.
 When you create the Neptune endpoint, you provide the ARN of this service role\.
 Doing so enables AWS DMS and Amazon Neptune to assume permissions to access both Neptune and its associated Amazon S3 bucket\.

 If you set the `IAMAuthEnabled` parameter in `NeptuneSettings` to `true` in your Neptune endpoint configuration, attach an IAM policy like the following to your service role\.
 If you set `IAMAuthEnabled` to `false`, you can ignore this policy\.